jsdelivrbot/BetterDocs-React/src/plugins/upload_a_plugin.md

 sub: Uploading a plugin is as easy as 1, 2, 3...uhh and maybe more.
 software: [BandagedBD,EnhancedDiscord,DiscordInjections,BeautifulDiscord,BetterDiscord]
 ---
+# Submit your work
+Want to submit your theme to our [Showcase](https://betterdocs.us/plugins/)?
+Follow these instructions slow & carefully.

-# Steps
+## Steps
-There are only three major steps :)
+I promise it doesn't take long :)

 1. [Create a new file](https://github.com/MrRobotjs/BetterDocs/new/gh-pages/_Plugins)
 2. Name has to **match** your Plugin name.